 Worker voice tools can also have a significant impact on employee engagement and turnover.
 In a trial conducted at a large garment factory in India, researchers found that enabling worker voice reduced employee turnover by 20%.
 Gallup researchers found that engaged workers not only outperform unengaged workers, but also experience decreased turnover, absenteeism, safety incidents, and quality defects.

 Leading brands, in an effort to promote worker safety and wellbeing, are helping their supply chain factories recognize the value of worker voice tools.
 For example, Nike requires its strategic suppliers every year to conduct employee wellbeing surveys.
-While Nike develops the survey and has it administered by Workplace Options, factory management has ownership of the survey format, as well as determines when to conduct the survey.
+While Nike develops the survey and has it administered by Labor Solutions, factory management has ownership of the survey format, as well as determines when to conduct the survey.
 After the survey, rather than telling factories what changes to make, Nike requires them to conduct focus groups to develop action plans based on the feedback received.

 While Nike and adidas are implementing worker voice tools differently, both are using a positive, collaborative approach, rather than a solely punitive one, to encourage adoption.
 As a result, factories are more likely to buy-in to the process.